vjoel/tupelo/doc/faq.md

 1. Why "tupelo"?

   Resonance with "tuple", I guess...
 Also, I'm a fan of Uncle Tupelo.
+And Elvis was born in Tupelo, Miss.